 Naturopathy is a type of primary health care that focuses on treating various disorders and diseases in patients with natural materials and remedies.
-Naturopathic medicine is typically practiced licensed physicians who have received training from recognized institutions.
+Naturopathic medicine is typically practiced by licensed physicians who have received training from recognized institutions.
 Naturopathic doctors can treat all aspects of a disease or disorder, including diagnosis, treatment, and prevention.
 Herbal medicine, clinical nutrition, homeopathy, naturopathic manipulation, and Eastern philosophies are some of the treatment options available to naturopathic doctors.

 Identifying the underlying cause of an illness is one of the main goals of naturopathic doctors.
 Physical, genetic, emotional, and dietary factors that may have contributed to the patient’s current state may be investigated.
 They may recommend changes to a patient’s exercise and dietary habits, as well as lifestyle changes, when using natural remedies.

 In five Canadian provinces, the District of Columbia, and at least 15 different American states, naturopathic doctors must complete specialized training.
 They must complete their naturopathic education at a Council on Naturopathic Medical Education-accredited school.
-They must pass exams administered the North American Board of Naturopathic Examiners after graduation.
+They must pass exams administered by the North American Board of Naturopathic Examiners after graduation.
 If you don’t do any of these things, you won’t be able to get a legitimate naturopathic doctor’s title or practice privileges.
 It should be noted that not all of the procedures for which naturopaths are trained are legal in all states.

 Despite the emphasis on natural treatment, naturopathic doctors may employ some of the same diagnostic and treatment techniques as medical doctors.
 Blood tests and medical imaging, for example, can assist naturopaths in determining the exact cause of a disease.
 A patient may even be subjected to minor surgery.
 Minor surgery, intravenous therapy, and natural childbirth, on the other hand, are areas in which the naturopath must conduct additional research before performing them on patients.